Arceveti/SM64-v2/README.md

 **Graphics:**
 - Power stars have a glowing effect.
 (Arceveti) *
 - 30 FPS ia8 (64x64) coins.
 (Arceveti) *
-- Screen tint effects based on damage & environment (Arceveti) *
+- Screen tint effects based on damage & environment, which can be enabled separately (Arceveti) *
 - Mario's silhouette is shown when behind most surfaces (Frame#5375, Axollyon, AloXado320, Wiseguy, Arceveti) *
 - Bowser 3's rainbow effect is animated (Arceveti) *
 - Use 64x64 quarter shadow textures instead of 16x16 (Arceveti) *
+- King Bob-omb blinks

 **Vanilla level changes:**
 - Fix for Lakitu cutscene detection bounds *
 - Makes the Blast Away The Wall star spawn from the wall instead of existing in the world already *
-- Re-implement and fix unused SSL pillars cutscene (SunlitSpace542, AloXado320/AloYuisabelle, Arceveti) *
+- Re-implementation of the unused SSL pillars cutscene (SunlitSpace542, AloXado320/AloYuisabelle, Arceveti) *
-- Re-implement and fix unused cracked ice in SL (SunlitSpace542, Arceveti) *
+- Re-implementation of the unused cracked ice in SL (SunlitSpace542, Arceveti) *
-- Bowser's puzzle in LLL is now seamless
+- Bowser's puzzle in LLL is now seamless (Arceveti)
-- Optimized DDD Submarine collision model (Arceveti)
+- Optimized DDD Bowser's Submarine collision model (Arceveti)
+- A visual moving water current to the warp behind the Bowser door in DDD (Arceveti) *

 **Bugfixes:**
 - Make `obj_resolve_object_collisions()` work consistently (Arceveti) *
-- Fix for DDD water rings by using interaction checking instead (Arceveti) *
+- Fixed DDD water rings by using interaction checking instead (Arceveti) *
 - Fix for bomb clip (Arceveti) *
 - Detect Mario's collision with lava regardless of action *
-- Unagi's and Klepto's star becomes transparent after it's collected like other stars (SunlitSpace542) *
+- Unagi and Klepto's stars become transparent stars after they are collected (SunlitSpace542) *
 - Many smaller bugs patched

 **Optimizations:**
-- Most doubles are now floats
+- Most doubles are now floats where the extra percision isn't needed
+- Improved slope fix and exposed ceilings fix (Arceveti)
-- Removed a few unecessary find_floor checks
+- Removed a few unecessary find_floor checks (Arceveti)
-- Removed almost all unused code/data from the Goddard folder
+- Removed almost all unused code/data from the Goddard folder (Arceveti)
 - Removed many stubbed/unused functions/variables
-- Many smaller optimizations
+- Many smaller optimizations (Arceveti)

 **Hacker QoL:**
 - Many unnamed variables have been named (Arceveti, AloXado320)
-- Hardcoded render layers are replaced with their defines
+- Hardcoded render layers are replaced with their defines (Arceveti)
-- New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled *
+- New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for velocity and info for floors/ceilings/walls (Arceveti) *
+- Configurable terminal velocity for gravity (Arceveti) *
+- Z Offset for billboards, used for the star glow effect (Arceveti)
+- Defines for specific cos() values used through out the game, specifically for checking the Y normal of surfaces

 **Gameplay QoL:**
 - Respawning Koopa shell boxes *